Ex-Old Town cop gets 9 months for thefts, tax evasion

 Hashey’s theft was discovered the Friday before Wilcox started his job as public safety director in March 2015.
 He previously was a police officer in Orono.

 The investigation initially was brought to the Penobscot County district attorney’s office, which turned it over to the Waldo County district attorney’s office because of a conflict of interest.
-The case was later taken over by the attorney general’s office because investigators in Augusta were looking false income tax filings.
+The case was later taken over by the attorney general’s office because investigators in Augusta were looking into false income tax filings.

+Hashey faced up to 10 years in prison and a fine of up to $20,000 on the most serious tax charge.

 Follow the Bangor Daily News on Facebook for the latest Maine news.